Katukiii/Minecraft-biome-lights/README.md

 # 🌍 Minecraft Biome Distance Dashboard & LED Visualizer

-A Node-RED dashboard that visualizes distances to Minecraft biomes in real-time and synchronizes biome proximity with LED strip animations.
+A Node-RED project that visualizes distances to Minecraft biomes in real-time and synchronizes biome proximity with LED strip animations.
 Designed for RCON-connected Minecraft servers.

 ---